evkx/evkx.github.io/content/models/byd/seagull/Seagull_38kWh/_index.md

 ## Interior

 You can choose between different types of seats, seat materials, and interior styling.
+The seat layout is the two seats in front and two seats in the rear.

 ### First row seats